smuser90/ppro-docs/yocto/build-process.md

 boot
 ## (it will result in failutres for a little while, need to let them finish) ##
-## After Boot run the following command
+## After Boot, login with "root" and run the following command
 update-rc.d -f hostapd remove

 ## Add the following line to /etc/rc.local after 'echo 30000 > /proc/sys/vm/min_free_kbytes' ##